awsdocs/amazon-chime-user-guide/doc_source/chime-roster.md

   + Private—The attendee is only available on mobile devices\.
 To set this status, choose **Settings**, **Share availability information with No one**\.

   Screen share icons
-  + Screen icon—The attendee is sharing his or her screen\.
+  + Screen icon—The attendee is sharing their screen\.
   + Eye icon—The attendee is viewing the screen share in the Amazon Chime app or web screen viewer\.
 + Video icons
-  + Video camera icon—The attendee has his or her webcam enabled\.
+  + Video camera icon—The attendee has their webcam enabled\.
   + Video tiles—A maximum of 16 tiles are displayed on a first\-come basis\.
 **Note**
 Meeting attendees can view video tiles without enabling their webcam\.